My Favorite Seattle Hotels

 Seattle’s best luxury hotel – centrally located near Pike Place Market, the Seattle Art Museum, and loads of downtown restaurants.
 Modern, airy, and elegant decor, plush and spacious guest rooms and suites, and stunning views.
 The full spa, beautiful outdoor heated infinity pool, and 24-hour fitness center all overlook Elliott Bay.
 The restaurant is fantastic.
 Service is impeccable.

 The most opulent and traditional Seattle hotel.
 Luxurious suites are warm and comfortable and feel like you’re in a friend’s home.
 Executives Suites are worth the splurge for the additional room and wonderful bathrooms.
-Luxury shopping surrounds the hotel and 2 of Seattle’s best restaurants, Shuckers and The Georgian, are on the ground floor.
-The elegant Georgian offers a daily traditional afternoon tea.
-Pike Place Market and Pacific Place Mall (downtown’s best and biggest mall) are both a 5 minute’s walk away.
-The fitness center on the 2nd floor is really nice, and a there’s a lovely glass-enclosed pool and hot tub, with outdoor terrace.
-The hotel has its own bee hives on the roof – the honey is used in everything from desserts to beer in the hotel’s restaurants.
+Luxury shopping surrounds the hotel and 2 of Seattle’s best restaurants, Shuckers and The George, are on the ground floor.
+Pike Place Market and 5th Avenue Theater are both an easy walk.
+The fitness center on the 2nd floor is nice, and there’s a lovely glass-enclosed pool and hot tub with outdoor terrace.
+The hotel has its own beehives on the roof – the honey is used in everything from desserts to beer in the hotel’s restaurants.

 Hotel Phone: 206-443-3600